|Don't drive angry|

 The background noise in the game is incredulity and laughter at what is transpiring — as if the Mets are trying to enlist someone to work in an unstable coal mine rather than to run baseball operations for MLB’s richest owner in the game’s biggest city.
 Is there anything worse that can be said about this organization than that, a year into new ownership, this feels Wilpon-ian?

-Jokes that are told at the Mets' expense are nothing new to Mets fans.
+Jokes told at the Mets' expense are nothing new to Mets fans.
 Even those like myself who have followed the team for a long time aren't immune to being rubbed the wrong way by them.
 That's why stating that others are laughing at the team has become a staple of local media coverage.
 After all, the best way to draw clicks is to evoke strong emotions.

 I have no connections around baseball.
 I have no idea what folks in other organizations feel about the Mets.
 When it all comes down to it, I don't really care that much.
 As much as the media wants to make this about who the Mets don't hire, it truly is about who they do hire.
 From what I've read, the Mets have already used some discussions with folks they have spoken with to get recommendations for potential targets that aren't already big names.
 That's the way I've always seen this executive search going — finding the next great executive.